ethanh6/LeetCode/README.md

 # Leetcode

-This is a Leetcode solutions tracker developed using Python that automatically retrieves code snippets from the Leetcode API.
+This is a personal Leetcode solutions tracker developed using Python that automatically retrieves code snippets from the Leetcode API.
 It comes with a preconfigured code template that includes essential C++ headers and a Catch2 unit testing boilerplate to help verify code correctness.
 CMake is utilized to streamline the building and testing process for ease of use.

+This problem set is based on [Grind 169](https://www.techinterviewhandbook.org/grind75?hours=30&difficulty=Medium&difficulty=Hard&difficulty=Easy&weeks=5&mode=preferences&order=topics&grouping=weeks#)

 ```cpp
 // template